 Thanks for visiting Tin and Thyme.
-If you make these spelt strawberry shortcakes, I’d love to hear about it in the comments below or via social media.
-Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.
-For more delicious and nutritious recipes, follow me on Twitter, Facebook, Instagram or Pinterest.
+If you make these spelt strawberry shortcakes, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
+Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Spelt Strawberry Shortcakes.
 PIN IT.

 Spelt Strawberry Shortcakes – The Recipe

 Spelt Strawberry Shortcakes

 - 225 g (8 oz) wholemeal spelt flour